jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 ## Rationale

-I am a [professional engineer](https://jesus.engineer/#resume) and [amateur watchmaker](https://www.youtube.com/@jesusthewatchmaker) and bringing together the new field of Edge AI with the traditional art of horology looks like something I would love to do.
 This prototype intends to ideate a helpful tool that can be part of the quality control workflow of a watchmaker or precision machinist.
 This can be extended to QC in other precision manufacturing industries as well.
 Finally, this also serves as an exercise to validate if it is possible in 2025 to build a low-cost and low-power Edge AI device for such applications.

 ## Theory of operation